Yaacov Cohen: Okay, so welcome to this fifth episode of the future of information webinar. We have been starting a very exciting web series

 could help there a lot because you can, first of all, learn from others.
 AI is trained usually, like the large language models, from the experiences from experts in our organization which maybe do that on a daily basis, and can maybe predict over time which documents might be of which document class and might be needed to be archived, and that could be something we could on the long run add to our product, so that the users not always have to take decision on their own, or at least are supported with taking the right decision.

 Yaacov Cohen: Okay, yeah, yeah.
 I think, as we discussed before, we share the same vision of really making it easy for the user.
-And one of the things we have been, really, looking at at harmon.ie is when you look at any compliance initiative, it's very hard to engage the users.
+And one of the things we have been, really, looking at harmon.ie is when you look at any compliance initiative, it's very hard to engage the users.
 And typically you're going to get only 10% of early adopters.
 You know the user in your organization which will really be sensitive to this information management initiative sometime.
 It's legal, you know.
 Sometime IT is also an adopter, sometime you have a business unit.

 So what we are looking at in our strategy for AI to facilitate information management is to leverage this 10% early adopters to actually train the model.
 So because this way the model can be trained.